algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 - Software Engineers:
     to understand the user and technical requirements, and to guide their work.
 Help them understand challenges and choices made.

+It's highly recommended to read the [Functional Specifications](../functional_specifications/functionalspecification.md) before going further in this document.

 ## Overview

 Adopt A Candidate is a "Tinder style" recruitment application that matches companies with job-seekers in a different way.